gregpalmr/alluxio-ranger-sandbox/README.md

      alluxio fs chmod 777 /
      alluxio fs chmod 077 /user
-     alluxio fs chmod 077 /...
+     alluxio fs chmod 077 /sensitive_data

-Include any sub-direct7ries that should be managed by Ranger policies.
+Include any other sub-directries that should be managed by Ranger policies.

-Open a BASH shell session the Alluxio master node and attempt to access the /user directory as a non-root user.
-A permission denied message like this will be displayed:

-     docker exec -it alluxio-master bash

-     su - user1

-     id
-     uid=1001(user1) gid=1001(alluxio-users)

-     alluxio fs ls /user/
-     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user1, access=r--, path=/user: failed at user, inode owner=root, inode group=root, inode mode=rwx------

 ### Step 7.
 Create an Alluxio Ranger Service